 They wanted the sale closed as soon as possible, as other investments were on hold and in a critical state.
 Even with them coming today to start the process, it would still take a month to close for us to have true ownership and a deed.

 To me they wanted to stop the financial drain, as by Marcy’s estimate the island would have turned a profit without the mortgage cost; with it they were losing $150,000 a month and had been for the last three years.
-The mortgage was twenty million.
-They had put two million of their own money into the project and were making money the first few years.
+The mortgage was forty million.
+They had put ten million of their own money into the project and were making money the first few years.

 By 1600 we were done with the letters of intent, transfer of ownership rights, bill of sale and a stack of other paperwork and contract defining that they were to pay property taxes for the year to date, to be withheld from the settlement.

 At the National Bank of the Bahamas we paid off the mortgage and received a copy of the deed with the lien.
 Tug would do the legwork to get a clear deed.
-They were given a two and a half million payment today, the other two and a half went into an escrow account that Tug and Marcy would administrate.
+They were given a five million payment today, five million went into an escrow account that Tug and Marcy would administrate.
 They were not to get final payment until all clear deeds and titles to the equipment were in Tug’s hands.

 We were done just in time to spend a couple hours on the beach and then a meal in the club house with the other fishing party guests who were here.